 Ankle Hem Lines

-Another trend that’s notoriously opposite of its previous year’s counterpart is the dropping hemline.
+Another trend that’s notoriously opposite of its previous year's counterpart is the dropping hemline.
 From once we skirted down the street holding our hands to our backs and our purses to our fronts to prevent the inevitable gust of autumn wind that lifted our itty-bitty skirts to flash passers-by now is no more- or so they claim.
-Ankle hems have been on the rise as many option for more, shall we say- smarter autumn attire, in clothes that cover-up.
+Ankle hems have been on the rise as many options for more, shall we say- smarter autumn attire, in clothes that cover-up.
 As students, the trend of low hems are ideal to fight that frigid cold taking the north but are not as versatile to convert that day dress to night.
 You win some you lose some.